paulcourt/SE680/README.md

 # SE680
 Project work for SE 680
-This is a practice repository for SE 680.
-It is intended to gain knowledge about the GitHub functionality.
-I am attempting to share items to my classmates and find out how to update projects.
+This is a repository for SE 680.
+Sharing code for demonstration purposes is its main goal.
+I hope you are able to see the quality of my work.
+I welcome any additions or changes you may wish to make!
+Let me know how/what I can do better!
+Thanks.
+Paul